 Dealing with insurance companies after a car accident can be a deeply frustrating experience.
 You may have medical bills, car repairs, and other losses to deal with, but the insurance company has its own priorities and often-bewildering procedures.

 Fortunately, this isn’t an experience you have to go through alone.
-If the accident involves injuries, significant property damage, disputes over who’s at fault, or other serious issues, you should consider turning for help to a knowledgeable attorney — one who specializes in accidents and personal injury cases.
+If the accident involves injuries, significant property damage, disputes over who’s at fault, or other serious issues, you should consider turning for help to a knowledgeable attorney — one who focuses on accidents and personal injury cases.

 Look at it this way: Many drivers don’t like to stop and ask for directions, even if they’re lost.
 But sometimes the aid of an experienced guide, someone who knows the language and local customs and the best route to your destination, can be invaluable.
 A car accident lawyer can help you navigate the insurance process and get the compensation you deserve.